 Philanthropy University: The Human Capital Strategy course recommends defining core values of your company to help guide its growth.
 What would you say are the core values of +Acumen?

 Amy: Acumen has a values “in tension” model.
 We recognize that as we try to tackle poverty and complex social challenges, there are no black and white answers; you are always going to be navigating ambiguity.
 So we use a pair of six values that are in tension with each other but are complementary.
 The first pair is generosity and accountability, so having generous intentions towards people but also being accountable and showing up and taking responsibility for the work that we do.
 The second pairing is humility and audacity.
 Audacity is having the boldness to propose new solutions and take on new risks and challenges, but also the humility to accept that we might be wrong and be open to new ideas.
 And the final one is listening and leadership.
 We want to take initiative and take leadership on issues where we think that we have a perspective, but also remain open to the perspective of others and to the communities and places where we work.
 We believe these sets of values are things that should be balanced at all times.

-Philanthropy University: Your courses are taken by a wide variety of people.
+Philanthropy University: Your human capital management training courses are taken by a wide variety of people.
 How do you make sure that the content is relatable for all those taking the courses?

 Philanthropy University: How would you find a teammate if you didn’t join the course with them?

 Amy: We recommend that people reach out to others in person that they can work with or connect in the discussion forums to find people in a similar location.
 We also see a lot of people taking them in a workplace.
 In a non-profit organization or social enterprise there might not be many other structured learning opportunities so going through an online course together can be a really great experience to work on an actual challenge that you are facing on the job.
 We see a lot of people doing that too.